 Renewing Your CDL in New York

-An original commercial driver license from the New York Department of Motor Vehicles is valid for about five years, although every two years you must certify that you meet federal medical requirements to drive commercial vehicles.
-Additionally, holders of H or X endorsements must pass the hazardous materials written test during the two years before renewing their CDL.
+An original commercial driver license from the New York Department of Motor Vehicles expires on your birthday.
+You must certify that you meet federal medical requirements to drive commercial vehicles.
+Additionally, holders of H or X endorsements must pass the hazardous materials written test during the before renewing their CDL.

-The DMV will send you a renewal notice 45 to 60 days before your license expires, but you are allowed to renew it up to one year before the expiration date.
-There are three ways to renew your commercial license: in person, by mail, or online.
-Either way, you will need to first pass a vision test.
+The DMV will send you a renewal notice before your license expires, but you are allowed to renew it up to 1 year before the expiration date.

-The renewal fee for a Class A, B, or Class C commercial license is either $164.50 or $180.50, regardless of how you renew, and the license is valid for eight years.
+The renewal fee for a Class A, B, or Class C commercial license is either $164.50 or $180.50, regardless of how you renew.

 Should you wish to add endorsements to your license at the time you renew, you can take the required knowledge (written) tests at the local DMV office if you renew in person, and pay the applicable fees.